nikinezakati/Computational-Intelligence/fuzzy-controller/README.md

-# computational-intelligence
+# Fuzzy Controller
 -----------------------------
-My solutions to IUST's Intro to Computational Intelligence course:

-mlp-from-scratch: Implementing multilayer perceptron from scratch for classification problems. , and then using keras to add momentum and weight decay.

-kohonen-som-rbf: Implementing Kohonen and RBF models for classification problems.

-hopfield: Implementing Hopfield network on Fashion MNIST and for TSP problem.

-fuzzy-controller: Implementing a fuzzy logic controller for predicting of a football match result.
+Implementing a fuzzy logic controller for predicting a football match result.

-evolutionary-algorithms: Implementing Genetic Algorithm to solve cubic equations, and Ant Colony Algorithm to solve task scheduing problems.